-The government-wide financial statements (e.g., the statement of net assets and the statement of changes in net assets) report information on all of the nonfiduciary activities of the reporting entity.
-For the most part, the effect of interfund activity has been removed from these statements.
-Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.
+The government-wide financial statements (e.g., the Statement of Net Assets and the Statement of Activities) report information on all of the nonfiduciary activities of the reporting entity.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
+Governmental activities normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.

-The statement of activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenues.
+The Statement of Activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment, and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
-Taxes and other items not properly included among program revenues are reported instead as general revenues.
+Amounts reported as program revenues include 1) charges to customers or applicants for goods, services, or privileges provided, 2) operating grants and contributions, and 3) capital grants and contributions, including special assessments.
+Internally dedicated resources are reported as general revenues rather than as program revenues.

 Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
-Currently, the CSA does not have any proprietary or fiduciary fund types.
 Major individual governmental funds are reported as separate columns in the fund financial statements.